 By Darian Towner, CPN House of Hope Prevention Specialist

-If you are experiencing intimate partner violence, sexual assault or stalking and have questions, please contact House of Hope’s crisis line at 405-878-4673 or visit us online at facebook.com/cpnhouseofhope.
+As always, if you or someone you know is experiencing dating violence, sexual assault or stalking and would like more information, please give us a call on our crisis line at 405-878-4673, or visit us online at facebook.com/cpnhouseofhope.